awsdocs/amazon-connect-admin-guide/doc_source/flow-control-actions-checkmetricdata.md

 ## Restrictions<a name="checkmetricdata-restrictions"></a>

-This action is only usable in contact flows, queue and agent transfers, and customer queue flows\.
+This action is only usable in flows, queue and agent transfers, and customer queue flows\.
 It is not available in any type of whisper or hold flows\.

 ## Corresponding block in the UI<a name="compare-ui"></a>